mianasbat/Linux/commonly_used_linux_commands.md

 1. To show contents of a text file
    ```
    cat
-   # To show the contents of text file sample.txt
+   # To show the contents of text file sampletext.txt
-   cat sample.txt
+   cat sampletext.txt
    # To print the line numbers on each line
-   cat -n sample.txt
+   cat -n sampletext.txt
    ```
 1. To show the contents of text file in reverse.
    ```
    tac
-   # To show the contents of text file sample.txt in reverse
+   # To show the contents of text file sampletext.txt in reverse
-   tac sample.txt
+   tac sampletext.txt
    ```
 1. To copy files/folders
    ```
    cp
    # To copy the file
-   cp existingsample.txt newplace.txt
+   cp existingsampletext.txt newplace.txt
    # To copy directories and files
    cp -r dir1 dir2
    # To copy and check status